 Other Ski Destinations Outside Alterra

 What about the partner destinations on the Ikon Pass?
-Of course, there are several other popular mountains on the Ikon Pass that are not part of Alterra, such as Jackson Hole, Alta, Snowbird and the Aspens, just to name a few.
+There are several other popular mountains on the Ikon Pass that are not part of Alterra, such as Jackson Hole, Alta, Snowbird and the Aspens, just to name a few.
 Some may follow similar protocols as Alterra, but not all of them do, so definitely do your research if you use you plan to use your Ikon Pass to ski at them.
-Some may require advance reservations or have restricted days or be blocked from certain passes.
-Hop over to our post on the Ikon Pass to see the complete list, accessibility by pass and more.
+Some may require advance reservations or have date restrictions.
+Hop over to our post on the Ikon Pass to see the complete list of pass options, accessibility by pass and more.

-The Alterra destinations intend to fully reopen but with the safety and health of skiers, employees and members of the surrounding communities in mind.
-Each destination will comply with local, county and state regulations, so you may encounter slight differences if you resort hop this season.
-Alterra is limiting capacity through reduced day ticket sales, so that means fewer people will be on the mountain!
-This equates to wide open runs and more fresh snow for you!
-One thing to be aware of is that lifts and gondolas will not be fully utilized in order to separate parties not traveling together.
+The Alterra destinations fully reopened with the safety and health of skiers, employees and members of the surrounding communities in mind.
+Each destination complies with local, county and state regulations, so you may encounter slight differences if you resort hop this season.
+Alterra is limiting capacity through reduced day ticket sales, so that means fewer people will be on the mountain.
+This equates to wide-open runs and more fresh snow for you!
+One thing to be aware of is that lifts and gondolas will not be fully utilized in order to separate parties not traveling together or will be running at reduced capacity.
 That means you might wait longer in lift lines at really popular spots (with physical distancing protocols in place to keep you safe).
-But we would rather be safe than sick.

-The good news is that Ikon Pass holders do not need to make an advance reservation for Alterra properties for 2020-2021!
+The good news is that Ikon Pass holders do not need to make an advance reservations for Alterra properties for 2021-2022!
 But there are just 15 Alterra mountains and many other destinations on the Ikon Pass.
-Some of those other properties do require advance reservations, even for Ikon Pass holders.
+Some of those other properties mentioned above do require advance reservations, even for Ikon Pass holders.
+Most do not.

 - Aspen Mountain, CO

 - Snowmass, CO